 Individualized project designed to meet the particular needs and interest of the student in relation to a particular major.
 May be repeated for credit.
-Scholastic excellence, completed application, permission of the Program Coordinator, the Dean, and the Faculty Honors Committee prerequisite.
-This course is exempt from the 42 hour limit in the discipline.
+Scholastic excellence, completed application, permission of the Department Chair, the Academic Dean, and the Faculty Honors Committee prerequisite.

 499. Senior Capstone in English.
-Cr.
-3.

 A comprehensive senior project in the area of English.
 The project is intended to demonstrate an ability to conduct independent research and present the results in writing of commendable quality.
-This course is exempt from the 42 hour limit in the discipline.